dcajasn/Riskfolio-Lib/docs/source/parameters.rst

 - Historical estimates.
 - Estimates using exponencial weighted moving averages (EWMA).
 - Robust estimates of the covariance matrix like Ledoit and Wolf, Oracle, Shrinkage and Graphical Lasso, j-LoGo :cite:`b-jLogo`, Gerber statistic :cite:`b-Gerber2021` and Denoise :cite:`b-MLforAM` estimators.
-- Factors models to estimate the vector of means and covariance matrix.
+- Factors models to estimate the vector of means, covariance matrix, coskewness tensor and cokurtosis square matrix :cite:`b-Boudt2015`.
 - The Black Litterman model that allows to incorporate analyst's views on returns in estimates of vector of means and covariance matrix :cite:`b-BlackLitterman` :cite:`b-Black1`.
 - The Augmented Black Litterman model that allows to incorporate analyst's views on risk factors in estimates of vector of means and covariance matrix :cite:`b-WCheung`.
 - The Black Litterman Bayesian model that allows to incorporate analyst's views on risk factors in estimates of vector of means and covariance matrix :cite:`b-BLB`.